bbc/gel/src/components/promos.md

 **Promo** interaction should be ergonomic for mouse, touch, keyboard, and screen reader users.
 For mouse and touch users, the whole **Promo** should be clickable as one link.
 This should be achieved without relying on either of the following:

-1. **Multiple, duplicated links:** Linking each of the constituent elements produces multiple and redundant tab stops, impeding keyboard navigation[^6].
+1. **Multiple, duplicated links:** Linking each of the constituent elements produces multiple and redundant tab stops, impeding [^6 keyboard navigation].
-2. **A wrapper link:** Placing all of the **Promo's** content inside a link produces a verbose, confusing and/or truncated link label[^7] (which is liable to affect both SEO and, more importantly, screen reader experience).
+2. **A wrapper link:** Placing all of the **Promo's** content inside a link produces a verbose, confusing and/or truncated [^7 link label] (which is liable to affect both SEO and, more importantly, screen reader experience).

 Instead, the headline link's pseudo-content is positioned _over_ the entire **Promo**.